xeuxdev/Headbwoi/README.md

   - i am a passionate developer
   - lover of TypeScript, Nextjs, Reactjs
   - looking to collaborate and build really cool things
-  - these repo entails my journey as a Web Developer<br>
+  - this repo entails my journey as a Web Developer<br>

 ## 🌐 Socials: